viper25/xero_helpers/README.md

 # xero_helpers
 Helper Scripts for Xero.
 Since one can to bulk-update Xero invoices, use these helper script to do that.
 This script is not generic and is created for my specific needs:

+## Update Xero Invoice status
-* Move a lot of AUTHORIZED invoices to DRAFT mode keeping the same Invoice numbers
+Move a lot of AUTHORIZED invoices to DRAFT mode keeping the same Invoice numbers.
+File is `xero_invoice.py`

 This is done by first renaming the original invoice (as we want to re-use the same invoice numbers), VOIDing them and then recreating them.